President Donald J. Trump: What Does This Mean for Gay Marriage & LGBTQ Adoption?

 As the Trump administration transition continues, we will keep a watchful eye on LGBTQ issues.
 As family law attorneys, we are especially dedicated to closely monitoring how any administration appointments and decisions could affect our LGBTQ clients.
 Please rest assured that we are forever vigilant to making sure your rights as spouses and parents and people are respected and protected by federal law, and by the laws of New Jersey.

 Our goal with this “Trump and the LGBTQ” primer is to help you feel more in control.
 Knowledge is power!
 Do you have other concerns that you would like to see answered in our blog forum?
 Tweet us @weinbergerlaw or PM us on Facebook.
-To speak with an attorney for personalized feedback about a family law issue you may be experiencing, please contact us today to schedule your free attorney consultation.
+To speak with an attorney for personalized feedback about a family law issue you may be experiencing, please contact us today to schedule your attorney consultation.
 We are here to help.

-Get our free LGBT Family Law presentation:
+Get your Free LGBT Family Law presentation: